-It all started when he tried to discipline some young men in his church caught with bad books that 'promoted lascivious and obscene Discourse among the young People.'
+It all started when he tried to discipline some young men in his church.
+He caught them with bad books that ‘promoted lascivious and obscene Discourse among the young People.’

 Those same young men had been among Edwards’ first converts.
 Apparently they fell back asleep.

 The 1st Great Awakening

 The First Great Awakening made it exciting to go to church.
 It drew the colonies together in the first major event they all shared.
-It also challenged established authority, preaching that God viewed all as equal.
+And it challenged established authority, preaching that God viewed all as equal.

 Those two developments get credit for paving the way for the American Revolution.

 …it seem’d as if all the world were growing religious, so that one could not walk thro’ the town in an evening without hearing psalms sung in different families of every street…

 Jonathan Edwards helped start it all.

 Jonathan Edwards was born Oct.
 5, 1703, in East Windsor, Conn., the only son of the 12 children of a minister and a minister’s daughter.
 He entered Yale at 12 and graduated at 17, then studied theology for two more years.